hanikamee/Hack-The-Box-Writeups/Red Team/Archetype/README.md

     - look for unknown binaries being dropped

 **7. Reverse Shell Established:**
-**📌Attack Step:** Connecting back to the attacker's listener via nc64.exe <br>
+**📌Attack Step:** Connecting back to the attacker's listener via nc64.exe
   **🛡️Detection:**
     - Sysmon 3: Outbound connection to uncommon IP
     - Firewall logs: outbound connections to port 443 and uncommon IP
-    - Process tree: cmd.exe spawned from an unusual parent process and talking to C2/external IP <br>
+    - Process tree: cmd.exe spawned from an unusual parent process and talking to C2/external IP
   **🔎Investigation:**
     - Look for long-running cmd.exe processes
     - Investigate command line arguments

 **8. Privilege Escalation | Administrator Access**
-**📌Attack Step:** Reading PowerShell history file to extract administrator password <br>
+**📌Attack Step:** Reading PowerShell history file to extract administrator password
   **🛡️Detection:**
     - EDR tools, such as CrowdStrike will catch read actions
-    - **Detecting read access for history files is difficult because it is using a LOLBIN (powershell) and is considered normal behavior** <br>
+    - **Detecting read access for history files is difficult because it is using a LOLBIN (powershell) and is considered normal behavior**
   **🔎Investigation:**
-    - Look for unusual access and correlate with other events to detect nefarious activity <br>
+    - Look for unusual access and correlate with other events to detect nefarious activity

 **9. Objective Completed**
 **📌Attack Step:** Reading user.txt and root.txt